mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 What a glorious morning for a short run; birds chirping, 14°C and no wind.
 I jogged to the centre of the _Selkirk Trestle_ and pretty much just made this activity "diaphramic breathing practice".
 I wore my old Nike Zoomfly3 shoes just for fun; the same pair that I PR'd the 10K, marathon and used in an impromtu sprint triathlon last August.
 They still feel great!
 <!---->
 ### RIDE NOTES
+The ride did not happen, life did.

+What started as a good day boiled over with over; commitments from work, the bathroom renovation and not just with me but my sweetheart is going through this too.

+Could I have ridden?
+Yes.

+Should I have ridden?
+I think this was an afternoon and evening that needed engery directed towards us.
+There will be plenty of oppertunities to ride in the next coming months.

 <!---->
 ## WEDNESDAY MAY 12